This post provides information on ticket options for Stonehenge.

 One of the easiest and most affordable ways to see Stonehenge is by taking an organized tour from London.

-These day trips include transportation to and from the landmark as well as admission to the museum and viewing area.
+These day trips include transportation to and from the landmark by coach (tour buses), as well as admission to the museum and viewing area.

-Organized Stonehenge tours are very economical because they take you straight to the heritage site and you don’t have to worry about admission costs.
+Organized Stonehenge tours are very economical because they take you straight to the UNESCO World Heritage Site and you don’t have to worry about admission costs.

-There are no trains or buses from London that will take you directly to Stonehenge.
+There are no trains or shuttle buses from London that will take you directly to Stonehenge.

-As a result, you have to make a transfer in Salisbury, which can take a lot more time than just going straight to the landmark.
+As a result, you have to make a transfer to Salisbury, which can take a lot more time than just going straight to the landmark.

 The only other quick alternative is driving there, and then you have to worry about parking and tickets.